In parting words, SEC's White calls for regulator to avoid political meddling

-In what was likely her final speech before stepping down after President-elect Donald Trump is sworn into office on Friday, White lamented the "prescriptive" rule-writing requirements that Congress has imposed on the SEC and said such efforts harm the agency's ability to get things done or exercise discretion on complicated market issues.
+In what is likely her final speech before stepping down after President-elect Donald Trump is sworn into office on Friday, White lamented the "prescriptive" rule-writing requirements that Congress has imposed on the SEC and said such efforts harm the SEC's ability to get things done or exercise discretion on complicated market issues.

 "The strength and utility of the agency's structure depends on an environment that rewards expertise and frank dialogue, not partisan affiliation and political games," White said in prepared remarks to the Economic Club of New York.